 Misconception 2: Car insurance doesn’t cover you if you cause a crash

 Slightly more than half (56 percent) of respondents correctly stated that auto insurance covers you when an accident is your fault.
 But 37 percent of respondents overall (and 52 percent of those aged 18 to 29) incorrectly stated they wouldn’t be covered if they caused a collision.

 The confusion might stem from the fact that some consumers carry only liability insurance, which covers damage they cause to others if they’re at fault in a crash, but doesn’t pay to repair or replace their own car, Hageli says.
 In contrast, if another driver is at fault, his liability insurance pays for the damage to your car.

 Fact: Liability insurance, required for driving in nearly every state, covers damage you cause to someone else’s car or other property as well as medical costs for injuries when you’re at fault in an accident.
 Collision insurance, which is optional, covers damage to your own car, even if the accident was your fault.

 It’s also smart to buy uninsured/underinsured motorist coverage, which pays for your own injuries or property damage if you get into a crash caused by a driver who’s uninsured or doesn’t have enough coverage, says Katie Brewer, a Certified Financial Planner professional and president of Your Richest Life Planning, a financial planning firm.

-Misconception 3: If your car is totaled, your insurer cuts a check for the amount the mangled metal is worth after the crash.
+Misconception 3: If your car is totaled your insurer cuts a check for the amount the metal is worth